|

 was dealt by a devastating earthquake in 851 which resulted in

-extensive damage.
+extensive damages.

-to view one of the finest examples of Roman architecture, and
+to view one of the finest examples of Roman architecture and

 Especially during the summer, best visiting times are during the